Britain's Leadsom hopes Merkel reopens Brexit withdrawal agreement

 “What I think would be fantastic if Angela Merkel will try to support a proper UK Brexit by agreeing to reopen the Withdrawal Agreement,” said the leader of House of Commons, Andrea Leadsom.

-“There have been rumors over the weekend that some senior members of the German government would be willing to do that in order to get Theresa May’s deal across the line.”
+“There have been rumours over the weekend that some senior members of the German government would be willing to do that in order to get Theresa May’s deal across the line.”

 “If we could get the prime minister’s deal over the line because the EU have decided to support measures on the backstop then that would be the best possible outcome,” she said.